This Paperback review was made after playing the game seven times.

 If you want to learn more about all of the modes in this game, check out the official Paperback rules.

 - If you’re new to deck building games or want to teach someone the mechanism, you can’t do much better than Paperback.
 Considering that deck building games usually take a while to learn, it’s quite impressive how quickly someone can learn the rules and start playing this one.
+It’s a really great gateway game.

 - As is the case with the other modes in this game, you can add in a bunch of included Paperback expansions before you start playing.
 For example, everyone in your group can have their own power card, which will give you all different abilities.
 These expansions add way more replay value to an already very good game.

 - The only minor issue that you might run into is when people take a bit too long to come up with words to play.
 This issue isn’t as bad as it is in other word games, but it can potentially make players have to wait a while to take their turns.
-Of course, you can always offer some help when someone get stuck.
+Of course, you can always offer some help when someone gets stuck.

 If you love word games and cooperative board games, then you’re probably going to be a big fan of Paperback.
 The cooperative mode isn’t just an extra variant; it is a full-fledged game that is a ton of fun to play.
 I’m not even a fan of most word games and I really like Paperback!